Mailing address: 5709 Belle Ridge Trail

 The Alabama Folklife Association (AFA) is a statewide non-profit organization dedicted to the documentation, preservation, and promotion of Alabama's folklife.
 To learn more about the organization: membership, staff, and Board of Directors, click here......

 Folklife includes traditional cultural and artistic expressions that are passed down from one generation to the next through families, communites, regions, or groups.
 Examples are quilts, music, basketry, folklore, pottery, foodways, dances, medicinal practices, decoration day, and folk architecture.
-Jazz, blues, quartet gospel, old-time fiddle, shape-note singing, spirituals, and mariachi are genres of traditional music supported by Alabama folklife programs.
+Genres of traditional music are jazz, blues, quartet gospel, old-time fiddle, shape-note singing, spirituals, and mariachi.

 AFA is pleased to announce that the Council for Library and Information Resources (CLIR) recommended the Archive of Alabama Folk Culture for a grant of $165,900.00 to fund the project of accessioning and cataloguing folklife collections for 2.5 years.
 CLIR Hidden and Special Collections and Archives program is funded by the Andrew Mellon Foundation and we are thrilled to be selected for a grant through this program.